51Degrees/specifications/pipeline-specification/features/access-to-results.md

    ```c#
    IElementData deviceData = flowData.Get(DeviceDetectionEngine.ElementDataKey);
    ```
-2. In strongly typed languages, it should be possible to get Element Data instance by supplying the type of the data required.
+2. In strongly typed languages, it SHOULD be possible to get an Element Data instance by supplying the type of the data that is needed.
 For example:

    ```c#
    IDeviceData deviceData = flowData.Get<IDeviceData>();
    ```
-3. In strongly typed languages, it should be possible to get an Element Data instance by supplying an element instance.
+3. In strongly typed languages, it SHOULD be possible to get an Element Data instance by supplying an element instance.
    For example: